plone/training/docs/mastering-plone/voting-story/behaviors_2.md

         self.annotations = annotations[KEY]
 ```

-The `voted` method stores names of users that already voted.
 The `already_voted` method checks if the current user is saved in annotation value `voted`.

 The `vote` method checks that the user did not already vote, then saves that the user did vote and saves the vote in the `votes` annotation value.